Playwo/Discord.InteractivityAddon/README.md

  >  A MessageReceived handler is blocking the gateway task.

-If you are getting this error and you are using the `Discord.Commands` `ModuleBase` class as a base for your commands, make sure your commands are running asynchronously (eg. by using `RunMode = RunMode.Async`).
+If you are getting this error, make sure using interactivity in commands running on the gateway task.

+ > You are not getting any errors but all interactive calls don't yield results and time out.

+Make sure to use the same client for instantiating the `InteractivityService` that is also used throughout your application.